 For an employee, doing a good job helps create job satisfaction, may allow for career advancement, and may trigger higher wages or benefits.
 But how does one know whether he or she is going a good job?
 Is the employee meeting the goals and duties of the position?
 Or is poor performance placing the employee's continued employment at risk?

 Personnel performance evaluations, if made on a continuing basis, allow the employer and the employee an opportunity to see how things are going, determine if there are problems that can be fixed, and set out goals for the upcoming year (or months).
-This page provides both information regarding why and how to perform performance evaluations as well as sample forms that can be used to assist the process.

 The following articles discuss why performance evaluations should be performed and provide insight as to how such evaluations should be performed.

 - Ditch Performance Reviews?
 How About Learn to do Them Well?, by Maxim Sytch and D.Scott DeRue, Harvard Business Review, June 22, 2010 - Outlines the challenges of performance reviews and offers suggestions for meeting the challenges